osmosis-labs/osmosis/x/tokenfactory/README.md

 # Token Factory

-The tokenfactory module allows any account to create a new token with the name `factory/{creator address}/{nonce}`.
+The tokenfactory module allows any account to create a new token with the name `factory/{creator address}/{subdenom}`.
 Because tokens are namespaced by creator address, this allows token minting to be permissionless, due to not needing to resolve name collisions.
-A single account can create multiple denoms, by providing a unique nonce for each created denom.
+A single account can create multiple denoms, by providing a unique subdenom for each created denom.
 Once a denom is created, the original creator is given "admin" privileges over the asset.
 This allows them to: